dottenad/reviewgenieknowledgebase/docs/giveaways/coupons/add.md

 **How to input single-use codes**:
 Enter multiple codes separated by commas (e.g., `ABC123, DEF456, GHI789`).

+**How single-use codes are distributed**:
+Codes are sent from first in the list to last in the list.
+For example, if you enter the coupon codes `ABC123, DEF456, GHI789` and your customer completes the survey and selects this coupon giveaway as their free gift, `ABC123` would be mailed to your customer, leaving `DEF456, GHI789` left in your coupon giveaway. single-use coupon codes are sent until there are none left on the coupon giveaway.

 ![Single Use Coupon Code](/img/giveaways/single_use.png)

 ### 🔁 Multi-Use Coupon